 If you will be using the CSV format, refer to the Driver Automation Tool guide for more information.
 Below is an example of a typical CSV format.

-Custom and fallback packages: For those manufacturers who do not provide direct model XML feeds, you can also use the tool to create custom driver packages based on the same naming schema.
+For those manufacturers who do not provide direct model XML feeds, you can also use the tool to create custom driver packages based on the same naming schema.
 This is important when it comes to combining the use of this tool with our Modern Driver & BIOS Management solutions.
 If you also wish to cater for those unknown models in your environment and provide a basic list of generic drivers to attempt a match on, there is also the ability to create a Driver Fallback Package.
-When used with the UseDriverFallback switch with our MDM solution, if a suitable model match is not found then a fall-back package that matches the OS being deployed is downloaded.
-Driver matching is then attempted within the contents of this package.
+When used with the UseDriverFallback switch with our MDM solution, if a suitable model match is not found it deploys and downloads a fall-back package that matches the OS.
+Matching drivers are then attempted within the contents of this package.

 Unfortunately, to use this feature, you must be integrate this tool with SCCM.

-Update Driver Automation Tool: When new updates are available, they will be available in the “About Page” and you can copy or click on the URLs to have the Driver Automation Tool executable downloaded.
+When new updates are available, they will be available in the “About Page“.
+To Upgrade Driver Automation Tool, you can copy or click on the URLs to have the Driver Automation Tool executable downloaded.

 Here is how the process will look like.
 Click on download to continue

 Double click on the setup file as shown below to continue the upgrade.
-When prompted to accept the UAC, click on Yes. more on User Access Control can be found in this guide “how to turn User Access Control on or off in Windows“.
+When prompted to accept the UAC, click on Yes.
+To find more User Access Control see this guide “how to turn User Access Control on or off in Windows“.

-As you can see below, the Driver Automation Tool has been upgraded from 6.4.9 to 6.5.0.
+As you can see below, we have upgraded Driver Automation Tool from 6.4.9 to 6.5.0.